 Sample rejection letters

-1. Rejection letter to a candidate who is deemed unfit for the position and company culture
+1. Rejection letter to a candidate who is deemed unfit for the position

 Primarily, this rejection letter is aimed to discourage the applicant from applying again in the future.
 Of, course it’s best not to blatantly say “please don’t ever reapply”– be professional, not rude.
 Remember to thank them for their time and express your appreciation that they chose your company.